Collective magnetic Higgs excitation in a pyrochlore ruthenate: Introduction

-The diverse physical properties of these 4$d$ TMO pyrochlores with the general chemical formula $A_2$$M_2$O$_7$ are determined by the choice of $A$-site ions and transition metal ions $M$. $A_2$Ru$_2$O$_7$ with a series of rare-earth elements ($A$ = Nd, Y, Sm, Eu, Ho, Er, ...), in which Ru$^{4+}$ ions (electron configuration 4$d^4$) are expected to carry $S=1$ spins according to Hund's rule, are of special interest as candidate materials to study magnetic properties of frustrated spin-1 antiferromagnetism~\cite{haldane-83, wang-15, li-18, buessen-18,gao-20}.
-On another hand, the spin-orbit coupling favors a non-magnetic $J=0$ ionic ground state of Ru$^{4+}$, in which case the magnetic order can be only realized via the condensation of excited $J=1$ triplet states~\cite{Khaliullin2013}.
-In this case, we should expect strong phase and amplitude fluctuations of magnetic order and, perhaps, some critical behavior as, e.g., observed in the $d^4$ Mott insulator Ca$_2$RuO$_4$ ~\cite{Souliou2017}.
+The diverse physical properties of these 4$d$ TMO pyrochlores with the general chemical formula $A_2$$M_2$O$_7$ are determined by the choice of $A$-site ions and transition metal ions $M$.
+The Mott insulators $A_2$Ru$_2$O$_7$ with a series of rare-earth elements ($A$ = Pr -- Lu, Y), in which Ru$^{4+}$ ions (electron configuration 4$d^4$) are expected to carry $S=1$ spins and angular moment $L = 1$ according to Hund's rule, are of special interest as candidate materials to study magnetic properties of frustrated spin-1 antiferromagnetism~\cite{haldane-83, wang-15, li-18, buessen-18}.
+Particularly, a number of different spin structures both with and without topological magnons may be realized in this class of materials, depending on microscopic details~\cite{gao-20}.
 Yet, the lack of high quality single crystals of the $A_2$Ru$_2$O$_7$ series has hindered a systematic experimental exploration of their exact ground states and emergent magnetic anisotropies so far.

-Here, we employ polarization-resolved Raman spectroscopy to study the symmetry and the temperature-dependence of magnetic and phonon excitations in high quality Nd$_2$Ru$_2$O$_7$ single crystals.
-Details about the single crystal synthesis of Nd$_2$Ru$_2$O$_7$, their thermodynamic characterization, symmetry analysis, and the Raman scattering experiments are given in the Supplementary Information.
-In our study we uncover an extended temperature range of coupled spin and lattice fluctuations together with the emergence of an anomalous, well-defined low energy excitation below the N\'{e}el temperature of the Ru ions.
-Our observations suggest that the Ru$^{4+}$ spin configuration in the ground state of Nd$_2$Ru$_2$O$_7$, either due to the ordering of $S=1$ ~\cite{gao-20} or due to condensation of the triplons~\cite{Khaliullin2013}, exists in close vicinity to quantum criticality separating it from a non-magnetic phase with zero total angular momentum and exhibits strong magnetic fluctuations.
+Additional complications arise from the fact that spin-orbit coupling is comparable to the super-exchange scale.
+Therefore, a magnetic condensation of Van Vleck excitons may occur~\cite{Khaliullin2013, jain-17}, which will behave as the magnetic degrees of freedom and lead to either spin-nematic or amplitude fluctuations.